02 — Ecosystem Diagnostic

 2.7 Connection to System Architecture

-Chapter 03 uses diagnostic outputs to define the architecture of the lab ecosystem.
+Chapter 03 uses diagnostic outputs to define the architecture of the lab ecosystem, making the diagnostic a direct constraint on design choices.